Table of Contents

 Wikipedia, Sodium in Biology, September 2022

-Humans have taste receptors that detect sodium ions.
+Sodium is the primary cation in extracellular fluids in animals and humans.
+Sodium ions pass into cellular fluid by the enzyme in the cell walls known as the sodium-potassium pump.
+I have not found an explanation for whether or how the sodium ions are separated from the chlorine or other anions/atoms.
+Humans (and other animals) have taste receptors that detect sodium ions or salt.
 These receptors also detect the ions of other alkali metals as salty.
-Humans taste salt.
-The sense is not calibrated.
+The sense of taste for salt is not calibrated.
 Humans can detect that a mouthful of food contains salt but cannot tell how much sodium they consume.

 The adequate intake for sodium is 1,200 to 1,500 milligrams per day.
 On average, people in the United States consume 3,400 milligrams per day, an amount that promotes hypertension.
 Salt contains about 39.3% sodium by mass; the safe upper limit for sodium is under 1 teaspoon per day.
 1 tsp of table salt weighs 5.7 grams, and contains 2,240 mg. of sodium.
+The food industry resists reducing the use of sodium in the preparation of packaged foods and restaurant meals.
+It markets some salty items as traditional foods.
+Its lobbyists and lawyers disputes the harms of salt.
+The food industry argues that

 Salt Free Foods